-Homebase has agreed to stop using these chemicals on garden plants.
+Homebase has agreed to stop using these pesticides – linked to bee decline – on garden plants.
 And it will clear its shelves of garden products containing neonicotinoids by the end of 2018.

 Earlier this year research by leading bee scientist Professor Dave Goulson revealed that 70% of the plants tested from a number of stores contained neonicotinoid pesticides – including 3 pesticides restricted across Europe that have been found to pose a ‘high acute risk’ to honeybees.
 Plants bought at Homebase were among those that tested positive for the restricted pesticides.

 The announcement by Homebase now means that all the top 10 leading garden centres in the UK have rejected neonicotinoid pesticides.
 We revealed in August that Homebase was the only major flower and plant retailer not to end the use of these chemicals.

 This is great news for our bees, and for the many thousands of people across the UK who urged Homebase to act.

 Friends of the Earth bee campaigner Nick Rau